 - Embrace uncertainty: Don’t think you can only experience progress when everything is clear and you know exactly what the path ahead holds.
 Progress often means uncertainty and CMOs need to learn to embrace that sometimes uncomfortable situation.
-In a previous post in this series, I wrote on?the importance of not focusing solely on the outcome.
 As a CMO, you may not know the exact route to get to your “what does it mean for us to win” slide, or even what the exact outcome is.
 There may be a few different outcomes that are positive and good for the business.
 So, don’t worry too much about the exact plan or even the path to that plan.
 Be comfortable with uncertainty, as that can still mean progress.

 - Hire great people: When my sister and I founded Allocadia, we always heard successful leaders say “people are everything”.
 As we look at the rapid growth company we have become today, we understand and couldn’t agree more.
 Having a great team has been the only way we were able to scale and move our company forward.
 By hiring great people to help Katherine and I build Allocadia in different areas, we experienced progress, because quite simply, we couldn’t do it all.
 Great people equals progress.